LibinLab/scGRADES/data/README.md

 # Data Folder for ScGRADES

-This folder is used to describe the locations of data required to run the ScGRADES package.
+This folder contains information about external data sources used in the **ScGRADES** package, specifically:

+## Human Liver scRNA-seq Integrated Dataset

-Due to GitHub storage limitations, **actual data files are not stored here**.
-Instead, they can be downloaded from the following link(s):
+Due to GitHub storage limitations, the actual **healthy human liver scRNA-seq integrated dataset** is not stored here.
+You can download the dataset from the following location:

 ## Download Link